chipsalliance/Caliptra/SECURITY.md

 # Caliptra Project Security Incident Response

-***Please note that this policy document is a work in progress.
-This will continue to be updated and finalized as Caliptra reaches the 1.0 milestone.***
+***Note that this policy document is a work in progress.
+We will continue to update this policy document until Caliptra reaches the 1.0 milestone.***

 ## Security communication